ibm-cloud-docs/Cloudant/offerings/bluemix.md

 {: #ibm-cloud-support}

 Support for Standard and Dedicated plan service instances is optional.
-It is provided by purchasing *{{site.data.keyword.cloud_notm}} Standard Support*.
-Support is not available for the Lite plan.
+It's provided when you purchase *{{site.data.keyword.cloud_notm}} Standard Support*.
+Support isn't available for the Lite plan.

 For more information about support plans, see the [{{site.data.keyword.cloud_notm}} Standard Support plans](https://www.ibm.com/cloud/support#944376){: new_window}{: external}.
 For more information about support, see the [{{site.data.keyword.IBM_notm}} support guide](https://www.ibm.com/support/home/pages/support-guide/){: new_window}{: external}.

-The support systems used for {{site.data.keyword.cloudant_short_notm}} do not offer features for the protection of content that contains Healthcare Information, health data, Protected Health Information, or data that is subject to additional regulatory requirements.
+The support systems that are used for {{site.data.keyword.cloudant_short_notm}} do not offer features for the protection of content that contains Healthcare Information, health data, Protected Health Information, or data that is subject to additional regulatory requirements.
 As such, the Client must not enter or provide such data.
 {: note}

 ## Provisioning an {{site.data.keyword.cloudant_short_notm}} instance on {{site.data.keyword.cloud_notm}}